C-Indhumathi/U.S.-Food-Imports_Dashbaord/README.md

 # Capstone Project on Interactive Dashboard with PowerBI
 # U.S. FOOD IMPORTS TREND ANALYSIS (2015-2024)
 ![Dashboard Page 0](Dashboard/Images/dashboard_page5.png)
+The U.S. Food Imports dataset provides annual data on the value and volume of food and beverage products entering the United States, along with their country of origin.
+It captures long-term trends in consumer demand for a growing variety of products including tropical fruits, spices, and imported gourmet foods.
+With over 20 years of data, the dataset offers a clear lens to explore how U.S. food consumption and trade patterns have evolved over time.

 - The primary goal of this dashboard is to provide a comprehensive, interactive analysis of U.S. import trends for essential food categories (Fruits, Vegetables, Grains) to inform strategic decisions related to sourcing, pricing, and trade policy.
 ---
 ## Data Source